 Alta is a mecca for those seeking out powder and steeps.
-Alta averages 536″ of snow a year, making it the snowiest resort in the Rockies.
+Averaging 536″ of snow a year, this is the snowiest resort in the Rockies.
 It is also one of the oldest resorts in the country, having started in 1939.
 These factors combine to make it a haven for retro ski culture, pro skiers, and hard-core locals and visitors.

 |Annual Snowfall||560 Inches claimed / 536 Actual: Rank 1|

 |Number of visits||4|

 Alta is a very unique resort located at the end of Little Cottonwood Canyon above Salt Lake City.
 Snowbird is right next door and they are connected at the top, although you need a special “AltaBird” ticket to be able to ski between them.
 It took us more than 10-years of ski trips to Utah before we skied it together.
 If you are going to Alta, it’s best if you can ski the steep stuff and for a variety of reasons the stars never aligned for AiRung before this year.
 I had skied it 3 times previously, so I have a nice wide set of experiences to draw from for this review.